cinapr/SalesDataWarehouseTableau/README.md

 2. Open `TestTableau2.twb` in Tableau Desktop.

 3. Edit the data connection to point to your local SQL Server instance.
+The Tableau workbook expects a connection to a local SQL Server instance named [YOUR_SERVER_NAME]

 PS.
 [Note: This project was built following the concepts from an advanced BI training module focused on aggregation awareness and data architecture.](tutorial/Module%20Learning%20Tableau%20with%20SQL.pdf)